-Families who wish to volunteer in Sri Lanka are required to stay in a homestay at an additional cost of £27 per person, per week.
+Families with younger children who wish to volunteer in Sri Lanka are required to book a private room at an additional cost of US$90 per person, per week.
 If your family has more than four members, two rooms may be required to accommodate all family members.

 To access the internet during your program, we recommend bringing an unlocked mobile phone and purchasing a local SIM card when you arrive in Sri Lanka, as WiFi is not available in the volunteer accommodation.

 Volunteers on the Sri Lanka program are provided with three meals a day during the week and brunch and dinner during the weekend.
 Breakfast includes toast, eggs, fruit, tea, coffee and milk.
 Sri Lankan foods served for lunch and dinner include roti bread, dhal, curries, vegetables and salads.
 Meat is rarely eaten except on festive occasions.
 Authentic Sri Lankan meals are cooked by a local chef and most are prepared with an array of spices and coconut milk.

 Bottled water is readily available in Sri Lanka and volunteers should budget approximately US$5 per week for 2 litres per day.
 There are also water filters in the volunteer houses and homestays.
 If you have any special dietary requirements, please let us know when you apply for the program so we can discuss this with you.
 However, you should not expect to eat as you normally do at home.
 The local team will do their best to see that you are well taken care of, but as a volunteer, there is a need to be flexible.
 If you wish to supplement some of your meals with home comforts, there are basic kitchen facilities available to use.